-Toyota Camry owners have reported 27 problems linked to battery (under the electrical system category).
+Toyota Camry owners have reported 26 problems related to battery (under the electrical system category).

 See all problems of the 2007 Toyota Camry.

-The vehicle involved is a 2007 Toyota Camry.
 I wanted to pass along this fix as the TSB seem not to have a soulution .
 I have filed this under electrical as this is the common symptons (dash gauges jump) ; however the failure is in the brakes (abs distribution).
 I first noticed my dash gauges (temp, tach, spedometer, and transmission selection) were jumpy or non operative.
 It resembeled a low battery problem.
 The dealer 1st suggested I replace battery--still has problem, then they stated they found loose wire under dash--still had problem, finally (after I explained there were many online complaints of others with remedies that did not work) they advised Toyota had a TSB for the abs distribution that would cause dash gauges to work irradically.
 Part was replaced under extended warranty.
 Car seems fine. . .
 A plus, car no longer feels like brakes are dragging when letting off accelerator pedal.
 I hope this helps others.
-This battery problem happened on Wednesday, December 14, 2011.

-The vehicle involved was a 2007 Toyota Camry.
 My 2007 Camry xle is equipted with a Smart key system.
 When I enter the car I depress the foot break peddle and wait for the green light on the start button to turn green when it does I start the car.
 But some time there is no light yellow or green.
 I wait a short while and try again and maybe there is a green light or a yellow light or nothing.
 I changed the remote battery but that did not solve the problem.
 I called the dealer they told me to bring the Camry in for a test and the cost will be $ 90.
 00 I think this is not fair.
 I talked to several Camry owners and they all have the same problem help please.
 Regards ghc.
-The failure date was Sunday, May 1, 2011.

-The VIN of this Camry is 4T1BB3EK3B_.
-The owner has a 2011 Toyota Camry hybrid.
+The contact owns a 2011 Toyota Camry hybrid.
 The contact stated that the battery did not function properly.
 The battery "died" within the first 150 miles.
 The battery was replaced and she still had issues with the cd player, bluetooth and other battery-operated components on the vehicle.
 The contact called the dealer but the dealer could not assist her at the time.
 The contact called the manufacturer who offered her no assistance.
 The current mileage was 591.
 The failure mileage was

 See all problems of the 2011 Toyota Camry.